dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T851: Collective action fosters shared responsibility.
+### T851: Supporting a cause creates shared responsibility and solidarity.

 |Support|
 |---|